 There’s a story behind every trip, right?
 To my epic surprise this is the first year I qualified for travel agent benefits.
 My work as a travel agent has grown and evolved over a decade as a purely satisfying aspect of my life.
 Never was I striving toward or expecting this to ever happen.
-Skipping all the details, I/we decided if/when this happened, we’d definitely prioritize an “extra” Disney Cruise experience.
+Skipping all the details, I/we decided if/when this happened, we’d definitely prioritize an “extra” Disney Cruise Line experience.
 So while we’d chatted about this minimally, nothing was solidified.
 Yet, it was enough when I presented a spontaneous gift while video recording - something we never do - Kara knew what it was.
 Thus it wasn’t so much of a surprise after all.

-Hi all - this is Kara.
-It actually was a surprise - but since it is the second time in our friendship Gayle has recorded me opening a gift and both of them happened to be trips involving Disney, I kept my reaction a bit more in check this time.
+Kara: It actually was a surprise - but since it is the second time in our friendship Gayle has recorded me opening a gift and both of them happened to be trips involving Disney, I kept my reaction a bit more in check this time.

-However, it does make it an especially “sweet” cruise, as it’s my #16 on Disney Cruise Line.
+Gayle: However, it does make it an especially “sweet” cruise, as it’s my #16 on Disney Cruise Line.
 Thus, it must be celebrated onboard at Sweet on You - not that I need an excuse to go there everyday!
 It’s my favorite venue on the ship with ice cream, gelato, shakes, sundaes, and various sugary baked goods!

 So what did we choose and how?
 First, over the years we’ve both learned and agreed the longer the cruise the better.
-Thus, we were only looking at the Fantasy, as neither Europe or Alaska were in the budget this year.
+Thus, we were only looking at the Disney Fantasy, as neither Europe or Alaska were in the budget this year.
 Second, considering strategic use of vacation days (me), travel already booked in 2022, and others in the works for 2023, May would be our prime target.

-However, it turned out between graduations and other commitments, only a single sailing of the Fantasy would work.
+However, it turned out between graduations and other commitments, only a single sailing of the Disney Fantasy would work.
 Holding my breath I waited to see if it would appear on the travel agent list.
 The day I expected it to be added to the list was incredibly disappointing, as it never appeared.
-Uncharacteristically I called anyway just to check and Disney magic embraced me again.
+Uncharacteristically I called anyway just to check and Disney Cruise Line magic embraced me again.
 Yes, the sailing we wanted was now offering the rate I sought.